 Why would you want a composting toilet?

-What will we do with the finished compost?
+What do we do with the finished compost?

 If the process works as planned, more than 90% of the input material will be converted to water and carbon dioxide, leaving us with a small amount of dry material similar to topsoil.
 It can be removed as necessary by a licensed handler.